bmalakhov/mbtiles2gmt/README.md

-Map display options are specified in C:\sasplanet\maps\slazav_hr.zmp\params.txt Each map "mapname" must have a unique folder "mapname.zmp" with the "params.txt" file inside. params.txt:
+Map display options are specified in C:\sasplanet\maps\slazav_hr.zmp\params.txt Each map "mapname" must have a unique folder "mapname.zmp" with the "params.txt" file inside.

+params.txt:
+GUID={...} - an unique ID
-GUID - unique ID, If a duplicate UUID error occurs change it manually to any other or search how to generate a Globally Unique Identifier (GUID) in windows PowerShell name=slazav_hr - map name
+If a duplicate UUID error occurs change it manually to any other or search how to generate a Globally Unique Identifier (GUID) in windows PowerShell name=slazav_hr - map name
 NameInCache=slazav_hr  -  might have the same value of cache folder (specified in from %dirtile% ) Ext=.png  - mbtiles map raster data have to be in png format